 Teachers who trained in England

-When you have finished your training, the initial teacher training provider will inform us of your results.
+When you finish your training, your initial teacher training provider will tell us about your results.
 This applies to all teacher training routes and to those awarded QTS following the assessment only route.

 Teachers who trained in Wales